 This node requires a PingOne Worker Service configuration so that it can connect to your PingOne instance and send it the necessary data to make risk evaluations as part of the journey.

-Find information on the properties used by the service in PingOne Worker service .
+You can find information on the properties used by the service in PingOne Worker service.

-The client application must be using ForgeRock SDK 4.4.0 or later.
+The client application must be using Ping SDK 4.4.0 or later.